mcrwfrd/Balzac-for-Jekyll/_posts/2013-12-29-special-linear-and-Lorentz.md

 $$
 (\Lambda \Gamma)^T G \Lambda \Gamma = \Gamma^T \Lambda^T G \Lambda \Gamma = \Gamma^T G \Gamma = G.
 $$
-Finally, combining identity, inverse and closure with the fact that matrix multiplication is associative, we can conclude that the Lorentz transformations form a group $$L$$.
+Finally, combining identity, inverse and closure with the fact that matrix multiplication is associative, we can conclude that the Lorentz transformations form a group.